-John M. Wisker (left) - the engineer driving the train was put on trial for manslaughter for causing the some tunnel crash which occurred on January 8th 1902.
-From the start, he was blamed for the wreck Newspapers questioned his experience as an enginee and he was even held in jail for a short time Newspapers described some victims as boiling to death from the steam of the engine.
+John M. Wisker (left) - the engineer driving the train, was put on trial for manslaughter for causing the gruesome tunnel crash which occurred on January 8th 1902.
+From the start, he was blamed for the wreck.
+Newspapers questioned his experience as an engineer and he was even held in jail for a short time.
+Newspapers described some victims as boiling to death from the steam of the engine.
 "Telescoping" was the term used to describe the crash.
 The force of the crash caused the cars to collapse into one another whereby one car slid inside the one in front of it.
 On April 25th 1903, Wisker was acquitted.
 The tunnel had been built in 1876 as part of the remediation of the grade-crossing problem.
 Low visibility in the darkness and, especially, the smoke from coal-burning locomotives made the tunnel extremely hazardous.
-Prior to this incident, Park Avenue Tunnel accidents had occurred in 1891 when six people were killed and in 1882, when two people los TUNNEL AT FAULT.
-EXPERTS FIND.
-Engineer Wiskar to Be Bailed as a Result of Discovery that New York Central Torpedo System Is Defective.
-"District Attorney Jerome continued his official investigation today into causes of the disaster in the New York Central tunnel yesterday afternoon, which caused the death of fifteen persons and injuries to at least forty.
-A number of employees of the railroad company was summoned by the district Attorney to appear before him...
-The Brooklyn Daily Eagle, January 9th 1902
+Prior to this incident, Park Avenue Tunnel accidents had occurred in 1891 when six people were killed and in 1882, when two people lost their lives.

+TUNNEL AT FAULT, EXPERTS FIND.

+Engineer Wiskar to Be Bailed as a Result of Discovery that New York Central Torpedo System Is Defective,